forseti-security/forseti-security/_docs/_latest/setup/install.md

 #### Service Account
 The Service Account and required APIs can be setup automatically with a provided script on the [Forseti Terraform Github repository](https://github.com/forseti-security/terraform-google-forseti/blob/master/helpers/setup.sh).
-This can also be done manually by reviewing the [Requirements](#requirements) section.
+The Service Account and required APIs can also be configured manually by reviewing the [Requirements](#requirements) section.
+Alternatively, you can use your own credentials- please review the [Requirements](#requirements) section to ensure you have the proper roles to install Forseti.

 ```bash
 git clone --branch module-release-5.0.0 --depth 1 https://github.com/forseti-security/terraform-google-forseti.git